SAP Articles

 The Change Management Specialist ensures employees adapt to new processes and workflows introduced by SAP ERP.
 This role is critical for minimizing resistance and fostering a culture of acceptance and collaboration.

-ERP Change Management Responsibilities
+Change Management Team Roles & Responsibilities

 Project Discussions